 Ok.
 Now the last difference between the Disneyland Resort Hotels I will mention is the price.
 In my opinion, you are paying for the location.
 However, there are other factors that affect pricing.
 For instance, the view, how high up you are and the atmosphere, etc. Because the Grand Californian is the newest hotel and the closest, it tends to be the most expensive.
 (Depending on if you happen to score an awesome special they are running.)

-Next, the Disneyland Hotel is a bit cheaper from the Grand Californian.
+Next, the Disneyland Hotel is a bit cheaper than the Grand Californian.
 Finally, Paradise Pier is the cheapest of the three Disneyland Resort Hotels.

 All three of the Disneyland Resort Hotels are owned by Disney.
 Therefore, they have a Disney touch.
 In my opinion, you cannot go wrong with any of them.